-In cases where such attribute information is not easily available we need to build the semantic space for labels.
-Building such a space may lead to an additional overhead and it may also require an extensive knowledge of the domain in which classes are defined.
-For this reasons, the learned semantic space may not even be of the required high quality.
-A general methodology to learn word embeddings is presented by \cite{mikolov2013efficient}.
-The technique, known as \emph{word2vec}, has made a breakthrough in both efficiency and quality of the vectors learned.
-These vector representations were easily available for billions of words trained on terabytes of \textit{google news} and \textit{wikipedia} data.
-By using semantic embeddings learned using word2vec, \cite{norouzi2013zero} proposed \emph{ConSE} a zero-shot image classification system specifically tested on image classification.
-ConSE uses a convolution network to embed an image into a vector space and uses a convex combination of nearest embeddings in the semantic space.
-It assumes that the set of predicted labels is disjoint to the set of seen labels, an assumption that is not valid in the real world and in our work. \cite{romera2015embarrassingly} proposed a linear regressor for zero-shot classification that also relies on independently learned semantic data, it is very similar to \cite{palatucci2009zero} in practise. \cite{Li_2015_ICCV} learns label representations from scratch without using independently generated semantic embeddings, which differentiates it from our work. \cite{li2015max} propose a max-margin multi-class zero-shot classifier with the assumption that unlabeled data is available during training and therefore they develop a semi-supervised approach for classification, an assumption that is not originally made in the paper defining the zero-shot classification problem and that, therefore, we are not making in this paper as well.
+Unfortunately, there are situations when such attribute information is not easily available, and therefore, we need to build a semantic space for labels.
+Building such a space may lead to an additional overhead and it may also require an extensive knowledge of the domain in which labels are defined.
+For these reasons, the learned semantic embeddings may not even be of the required high quality.
+To address these concerns, a general methodology to learn word embeddings is presented by Mikolov \emph{et al.} \cite{mikolov2013efficient}.
+The technique, known as \emph{word2vec}, has made a advances in both efficiency and quality of the vectors learned.
+These vector representations are easily available for billions of words trained on terabytes of \textit{Google News} and \textit{Wikipedia} data.
+By using semantic embeddings learned using word2vec, Norouzi \emph{et al.} \cite{norouzi2013zero} proposed \emph{ConSE}, a zero-shot image classification system specifically tested on image classification.
+ConSE uses a convolution network to embed an image into a vector space and uses a convex combination of nearest label embeddings to construct the prediction vector.
+It assumes that the set of predicted labels is disjoint to the set of seen labels, an assumption that is neither valid in the real world nor in our work.
+Another work \cite{romera2015embarrassingly} proposed a linear regression model for zero-shot classification that also relies on independently learned semantic embeddings.
+This work is very similar in practice to the model of Palatucci \emph{et al.} \cite{palatucci2009zero}.
+Another work \cite{Li_2015_ICCV} proposed to learn semantic embeddings for labels from scratch without using independently learned semantic embeddings, which differentiates it from our work.